FirelyTeam/firely-docs/vonk/plugins/plugins_log.rst

 .. _vonk_plugins_log_includes:

-On the ``Verbose`` level, Vonk will also tell you why each configuration class that is found is being included or excluded.
+On the ``Verbose`` level, Firely Server will also tell you why each configuration class that is found is being included or excluded.
 An example:

 ::

-   2018-07-02 12:58:10.586 +02:00 [Vonk] [Verbose] [Machine: XYZ] [ReqId: ] Searching for configurations in assembly "Vonk.Core, Version=0.7.0.0, Culture=neutral, PublicKeyToken=null"
+   2018-07-02 12:58:10.586 +02:00 [Firely Server] [Verbose] [Machine: XYZ] [ReqId: ] Searching for configurations in assembly "Vonk.Core, Version=0.7.0.0, Culture=neutral, PublicKeyToken=null"
-   2018-07-02 12:58:10.625 +02:00 [Vonk] [Verbose] [Machine: XYZ] [ReqId: ] "Vonk.Core.Serialization.SerializationConfiguration" was included on "/" because it matches the include "Vonk.Core"
+   2018-07-02 12:58:10.625 +02:00 [Firely Server] [Verbose] [Machine: XYZ] [ReqId: ] "Vonk.Core.Serialization.SerializationConfiguration" was included on "/" because it matches the include "Vonk.Core"
-   2018-07-02 12:58:10.625 +02:00 [Vonk] [Verbose] [Machine: XYZ] [ReqId: ] "Vonk.Core.Serialization.SerializationConfiguration" was not included on "/administration" because it did not match any include
+   2018-07-02 12:58:10.625 +02:00 [Firely Server] [Verbose] [Machine: XYZ] [ReqId: ] "Vonk.Core.Serialization.SerializationConfiguration" was not included on "/administration" because it did not match any include